lilblupig/imprint/README.md

 Cinzel was chosen for headings because of its historic feel, but relative lack of accents.

-Nunito will be used for the body font, providing a clean open feel.
-It is likely that one of the lighter weights will be used once seen in the working environment.
+Nunito is used for the body font, providing a clean open feel.

 ![Example heading font](readme-files/typography-heading.png)
 ![Example body font](readme-files/typography-body.png)